DerKatzentyp/HK-s-pk3DS/README.md

 - TM Moves
 - Special Mart Inventory
 - Automatic repointing off Shops. (possibility off up too 300+ shop items)
-- Ability to add subforms 1.4 only
+- Ability to add subforms 1.4 only XY only
-- Ability to add Items 1.4 only
+- Ability to add Items 1.4 only XY only

+## Notes 1.4 XY only
+- New subforms have no model of their own.
+They use the base form's model and name in game. only the data (stats, types, abilities, learnset) is separate.
+- Start each ROM Expander run from a **clean RomFS**.
+Expanding a ROM that is already half-expanded makes the text lists mismatch, and those slots get skipped on purpose.
+- Item names can be renamed in the Text Editor (Game Text, sub-file 98).
+Keep the trailing `[VAR ...]` on the line — it is the pluralisation variable, and removing it crashes the game when the shop draws the name.

 ## Installation and Usage